DISMGryphons/YCEP-MiniComp/challenges/network/GreatWall/README.md

 ## Question Text

-People say the great wall is really effective.
+People say the Great Wall is really effective.
 It seems so, I can't seem to receive a message.
 Can you help me?
+I'll continue checking in on the logs every 5 minutes!

 ### Hints (Optional)
 1. The event logs might help!